A General Framework for Bandit Problems Beyond Cumulative Objectives: Details of Section

-\proof We begin by showing that the best \simple\space oracle policy is a deterministic one.
-We then proceed to show that its performance is also optimal in the set of all policies.
+\begin{proof}[of \cref{proposition:VAROptPolicy}] We begin calculating the performance of a single arm policy.
+We then proceed to show that the performance of any policy is upper bounded by that of the best single arm policy.